roam-unofficial/roam-toolkit/CONTRIBUTING.md

 ### Bare minimum example (without settings):

-1. Create a TypeScript file anywhere in [core directory](https://github.com/roam-unofficial/roam-toolkit/tree/master/src/ts/core)
+1. Create a TypeScript file anywhere in [core directory](https://github.com/roam-unofficial/roam-toolkit/tree/master/src/ts/core) - for the example purposes we'll assume that you've created
+`src/ts/core/features/hello_world.ts` with the following content:

     ```typescript
     alert("Hello World!")
     ```
+1. Import your file from [src/ts/contentScripts/entry/index.ts](https://github.com/roam-unofficial/roam-toolkit/blob/master/src/ts/contentScripts/entry/index.ts) by adding the following line to it:

+   `import '../../core/features/hello_world'`

-2. Import your file from [this file](https://github.com/roam-unofficial/roam-toolkit/blob/master/src/ts/contentScripts/entry/index.ts) to ensure it's loaded with the plugin
+   This is required to ensure it's loaded with the extension.

-   It'd look something like `import '../../features/hello_world'`

 1. You should have your new shiny hello world now 🎉